 If you’re already familiar with Custom Audience types, scroll down for eight solid gold retargeting ideas.
 You don’t want to miss those!

-Creating A Facebook Custom Audience From Customer Files
+Creating A Facebook Custom Audience From Customer Lists

-This type of Facebook Custom Audience is based on your existing customer files, e.g. lists of email accounts, phone numbers or app IDs.
+This type of Facebook Customer List Custom Audience is based on your existing customer files, e.g. lists of email accounts, phone numbers or app IDs.

 You already know that the people subscribed to your email newsletters are interested in your content and offers.
 So why not nudge them to become paying customers?